All you need to know about SDTM.

-Currently there’s a large collection of domains, and CDISC are constantly developing more.
+Currently, there’s a large collection of domains, and CDISC is constantly developing more.
 These consist of names, with abbreviations.
-For example, Demographics (DM), Subject Visits (SV), Adverse Events (AE), Lab Results (LB) and Vital Signs (VS) to name a few.
-Each SDTM domain usually consists of a file, named after the domain (e.g. AE.xpt).
+For example, Demographics (DM), Subject Visits (SV), Adverse Events (AE), Lab Results (LB), and Vital Signs (VS) to name a few.
+Each SDTM domain usually consists of a file, named after the domain (e.g AE.xpt).

 Most observations that are collected fit into one of the general observation classes:

-- Findings captures observations that address specific questions such as observations made during physical examinations, laboratory tests, ECG testing etc. Findings About is included and captures data related to the Interventions and Events classes.
-Examples are Vital Signs (VS), Physical Exam (PE), Labs (LB) and Subject Characteristics (SC).
+- Findings capture observations that address specific questions such as observations made during physical examinations, laboratory tests, ECG testing, etc. Findings About is included and captures data related to the Interventions and Events classes.
+Examples are Vital Signs (VS), Physical Exam (PE), Labs (LB), and Subject Characteristics (SC).